Project-Sloth/ps-multijob/README.md

 * Configurable max jobs per citizen ID.
 * Configurable white list jobs.
 * Configurable descriptions per job.
+* Configurable side (left or right) of the screen you want the ui to show on.
+Right side by default. (see Config)
 * Remove someone's job by doing /removejob - Admin only.
 * Coming later: Admin Tab for job handling.